 \subsection{Visualization}

-Finally, we visualized the model's output, as shown in \cref{Vis}.
-Based on the action predicted by the model, we computed the posture achieved after executing the action.
-We then performed nearest-neighbor retrieval in the scan sequence based on this posture, comparing the retrieved plane with the target plane.
-The results show that the model successfully guides the probe to the target plane.
-Furthermore, it can be observed that the model outputs remain consistent for images from the same probe position but at different cardiac phases, indicating robustness to the cardiac cycle.
-In addition, for non-standard planes or planes of very poor quality with no obvious visual features, our sequence model is still able to infer the correct decision based on the relationships between images and actions in the input sequence.
-This capability is not attainable with single-frame models.
+We visualize the model outputs in \cref{Vis}.
+We apply the predicted action to obtain the resulting pose, then perform nearest-neighbor retrieval in the scan sequence and compare the retrieved plane with the target.
+Results show that the model guides the probe toward the target plane.
+The outputs are consistent across frames from the same probe position but different cardiac phases, indicating robustness to the cardiac cycle.
+Moreover, for non-standard or low-quality planes with weak visual cues, the sequence model can still infer correct actions from vision–action relationships, which single-frame models cannot.